Identifying the Effect of Persuasion: Additional Examples: The Effects of Media on Voting

+Therefore, following the proof of \cref{thm:fuzzy-best} shows that the sharp identified bounds of $\theta_\ate$ when $X_i$ is in the data can be obtained by integrating both the numerators and the denominators of the ``conditional'' sharp identified bounds with respect to the marginal distribution of $X_i$.

+In order to implement this idea, we write the lower bound as a function of the values of $X_i$: i.e.,\

-which is the sharp lower bound of $\Pr\{ Y_i(1) =1 | Y_i(0) = 0, X_i = x\}$, the conditional persuasion rate.
-Then, to obtain the lower bound for the persuasion rate in the population, we integrate \eqref{conditional-lower-bound} with respect to the distribution $F_X$ of $X_i$, so that
+which is the sharp lower bound on the conditional persuasion rate, i.e., $\Pr\{ Y_i(1) =1 \mid Y_i(0) = 0, X_i = x\}$.
+Then, to obtain the lower bound for the persuasion rate in the population, we integrate the numerator and the denominator of \eqref{conditional-lower-bound} with respect to the distribution $F$ of $X_i$, so that

 Note that $X_i$ is first controlled for and is averaged out.